JoaoM9081/JoaoM9081/README.md

 ## About me 🧑🏻‍💻

-Hi, my name's João Marcos and I'm a software engineering student.
+Hi, my name's João Marcos, and I'm a software engineering student.
 I chose this field because I'm passionate about technology and innovation.
 I really enjoy learning new things, especially about programming and artificial intelligence.

 ## My Stats 💻
 <div>